Tennis Tactics and Strategies Make A Difference

 Also, keep in mind that you might change your targets on the first and second serve.
 Slice serve will be your favorite serve, and it is important to keep the first serve percentage high.
 You do not want to be serving wide kick serves from the add and to the "T" or middle from the duce side.

-When dealing with strategy & tactics, we also refer to taking into consideration external factors.
+When dealing with tennis strategy & tennis tactics, we also refer to taking into consideration external factors.
 These factors could be the wind, altitude, heat, surface, equipment, balls, etc.

 For instance, when playing with strong wind, the match changes completely.
 You need to learn how to hit the right targets and angles and use the right spin.
 When playing in favor of the wind, it is recommended to serve and hit with more topspin; sometimes, going to the net could be a good option to surprise your opponent.
 When playing against the wind, try to stay close to the baseline and not lose court in terms of space.